edwintye/edwintye.github.io/_posts/2020-01-29-integration-testing-in-goling-using-docker.md

 {% gist f0f5b665d5710fa83c20386c37a60d04 golang_actions.yaml %}

 The mechanism of choice to separate out the different types of tests is via the build chain.
-Namely, `+build integration at the top of the file is used to flag up the fact that the files contain integration tests and are triggered by tagging such as `go test -tags=integration.
+Namely, `+build integration` at the top of the file is used to flag up the fact that the files contain integration tests and are triggered by tagging such as `go test -tags=integration`.
 Using the docker container inside the tests requires new functions `setUp` and `tearDown`, purely because Golang does not offer a clean solution for setting up the tests.
 Alternatives include initializing the necessary objects in `TestMain(m *testing.M)`, increasing the complexity and setup time for simple unit tests, or having